-Following an anonymous vote, Los Angeles City Council decided to officially legalize street vending.
+Following a unanimous vote, Los Angeles City Council decided to officially legalize street vending for 2019.

 The street vendors’ advocation and aid from groups such as the East Los Angeles Community Corporation finally paid off and the implementation of the law began Jan.
 1, according to the Los Angeles Times.

 For decades now, there has been an influx of street vending with food, music, jewelry as well as other products, according to the Los Angeles Times.

 The majority of vendors are immigrants and fall back on street vending as their primary source of income, according to attorney Doug Smith.